T3gu1a/D-algebraic-functions/README.md

 2. [Operations for D-algebraic functions] (link to come).
 Bertrand Teguia Tabuguia.
 (2023)

-3. [linkToCome] Arithmetic of multivariate D-algebraic functions. ... and Bertrand Teguia Tabuguia. _Work in progress_.
+3. [linkToCome] ODE systems of D-algebraic functions arithmetic. ... and Bertrand Teguia Tabuguia. _Work in progress_.